 The far-red cell impermeant dye, Deep Red Anthraquinone 7 (DRAQ7), binds to cell nuclei upon loss of cell membrane integrity, an indication of necrosis, to create a red fluorescent signal that was captured using the CY5 imaging channel.
-Similar to pSIVA, DRAQ7 fluorescent signal increased upon camptothecin incubation with cells (Figures 5A-B).
+Similar to pSIVA, DRAQ7 fluorescent signal increased upon camptothecin incubation with cells (Figures 5A and 5B).
 Necrotic cell secondary cellular analysis (Table 3) placed object masks around nuclear probe CY5 signal, allowing minimum object mean criteria (Table 4) to identify necrotic cells over time and was normalized to total cell counts (Figure 5C).
 Similar to the pSIVA probe for apoptosis, DRAQ7 demonstrates increasing levels of plasma membrane rupture with increasing dose.

 Figure 5.
 Necrosis imaging and analysis.
 Images captured with a 4x objective and CY5 imaging channel following incubation periods of (A) 0 hours; and (B) 48 hours with 2500 nM camptothecin.
 (C) Necrotic cell percentages per image following primary and secondary cellular analysis.